-IF2 (OS Codec API): Operating systems may provide codecs to be used by applications runing on the operating system using an OS-specific API.
+- IF2 (OS Codec API): Operating systems may provide codecs to be used by applications runing on the operating system using an OS-specific API.

-IF3 (Browser Codec API): Browsers may provide codecs to be used internally by other components of the browser such as the WebRTC stack of the browser.
+- IF3 (Browser Codec API): Browsers may provide codecs to be used internally by other components of the browser such as the WebRTC stack of the browser.

-IF4 (WebCodecs API): The codecs inside browsers with interface IF3 may be exposed using the common WebCodecs API.
+- IF4 (WebCodecs API): The codecs inside browsers with interface IF3 may be exposed using the common WebCodecs API.

-IF5 (In-Application Custom API): Native applications may come with their own custom codecs using an interface internal to the application.
+- IF5 (In-Application Custom API): Native applications may come with their own custom codecs using an interface internal to the application.

-IF6 (WASM Codec): Web Applications may come with their own custom codec using e.g. WebAssembly using an interface internal to the Web application.
+- IF6 (WASM Codec): Web Applications may come with their own custom codec using e.g. WebAssembly using an interface internal to the Web application.

 Application-specific APIs:

-IF7 (Voice Call API): Chipsets may provide call functionality using the codec but providing a higher-level API that keeps codec specifics opaque to the user.
+- IF7 (Voice Call API): Chipsets may provide call functionality using the codec but providing a higher-level API that keeps codec specifics opaque to the user.